Bayesian Inference for Discrete Markov Random Fields Through Coordinate Rescaling: Introduction

 The remainder of the paper is organized as follows.
-In section 2, we outline the full likelihood function and the pseudo-likelihood approximation of an ordinal MRF, a subclass of discrete MRFs characterized by variables measured on an ordered scale.
-Although our focus is on ordinal variables, the methodology presented can be readily adapted to any discrete MRF.
-In section 3, we introduce the ``coordinate-rescaling'' methods, explaining their theoretical foundation and how rescaling the target posterior improves posterior density exploration.
-In section 4, we present an overview of existing approaches and introduce the empirical likelihood function.
-In section 5, we compare the new methodology with existing approaches using simulation studies to highlight strengths and limitations.
-Finally, in section 6, we discuss the results, highlight the shortcomings and advantages of the novel methodology compared to the existing approaches, and delineate directions for future work.
+Section 2 introduces the full-likelihood and pseudo-likelihood formulations for ordinal MRFs \citep{SuggalaEtAl_2017_OrdinalTale, Marsman2025}, a class of discrete MRFs for variables measured on an ordered scale.
+We focus on ordinal MRFs because they pose a substantially more severe computational challenge than binary MRFs, while the proposed methodology readily extends to general discrete MRFs.
+Section 3 introduces the \textit{coordinate-rescaling} methods and details their theoretical foundation, including how rescaling the target posterior improves exploration of the posterior density.
+Section 4 reviews existing approaches and introduces the empirical likelihood function.
+Section 5 compares the proposed methodology with existing approaches through simulation studies, highlighting their relative strengths and limitations.
+Finally, Section 6 discusses the results, summarizes the advantages and limitations of the proposed methods, and outlines directions for future research.